Media and Worship Team

 What does congregational care mean at Connections Church?
 An important calling of the church is to care for each other.
 In Acts 2:41 the early church “devoted themselves to the apostles teaching and to fellowship, to the breaking of bread and to prayer.”
 This calling not only includes caring for each other spiritually, but also to caring, as we are able, for physical and emotional needs.

 Connections has identified Congregational Care leaders who are available for visitation, prayer and consultation.
-You are encouraged to reach out to one of these people in cases where there are spiritual or physical emergencies and acute needs.
-Additionally, Pastor George and the elders/deacons are available to address spiritual and physical needs, especially if the Congregational Care leaders are unavailable.
-If you would like to speak to or meet with a Congregational Care leader, contact Barbara or Rich.
+We encouraged you to reach out in cases where there are spiritual or physical emergencies and acute needs to our Congregational Care leaders!